stat545ubc-2021/mda-mchester/mda-mchester_m2.md

     ## 10 M         39                    84.0      476.
 0.119          0.203
     ## # … with 559 more rows, and 1 more variable: category_symmetry <fct>

-The data is will now be tidied back to original format.
+The data will now be tidied back to original format.

 ``` r
 tibble(cancer_sample) %>%